SimonWoodtli/zet/20220227220543/README.md

 1. mount partition: The first mount should be done from GUI so you can store the passphrase.

+> Note:
-NOTE: `mkfs.foo /dev/foo` for another file system
+* `mkfs.foo /dev/foo` for another file system
-NOTE: It's also possible to do all from the CLI but then you need more parameters in /etc/crypttab and create a file in /etc/luks-keys/yourLabelName where you want to store your passphrase.
+* It's also possible to do all from the CLI but then you need more parameters in /etc/crypttab and create a file in /etc/luks-keys/yourLabelName where you want to store your passphrase.
-NOTE: Normally the ext4 partitions need only a defaults parameter in /etc/fstab but for some reason my usb-stick was always getting root dir ownership.
+* Normally the ext4 partitions need only a defaults parameter in /etc/fstab but for some reason my usb-stick was always getting root dir ownership.

 ## Unmount encrypted partition